 Clean your gutters and downspouts at least twice a year to prevent clogs.
 Also, check that your gutters are in good condition and held firmly in place.
 Make sure that downspouts direct water away from your foundation and add extensions if necessary.

-If downspouts connect to a drainage system, such as a sump pump, check that system.
+If downspouts connect to a drainage system, such as a sump pump, check that system as well.
 If you have a sump pump, make sure the discharge pipe connects to the storm sewers and not the sanitary sewers to prevent a sewage backup.

 Check Your Landscaping

-Check that your landscaping isn’t allowing water to pool around your foundation.
+Another way to keep water out of your basement is by checking the landscaping around your foundation.
 Soil should always slope away from your foundation for at least three feet.
 If the soil around your foundation is level or slopes back toward your home, add enough fresh soil to allow water to flow away.

 Allow at least six inches of clear space between your foundation and your landscaping.
 Plant bushes at least two feet from your foundation, with trees at least three feet away.
 Make sure that your landscaping doesn’t retain water or impacting the slope of your soil.